 Oren Peli has not exactly reinvented the horror movie wheel, but what you cannot deny is that Paranormal Activity produces a genuinely eerie and spooky sense of anticipation and of dreadful things about to happen.
 It certainly generates far more of a sense of eeriness than any other mainstream big-budget ghost story of recent years.

-There have been a number of sequels (or more correctly prequels) with Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Paranormal Activity: The Marked Ones (2014) and Paranormal Activity: The Ghost Dimension (2015).
+There have been a number of sequels (or more correctly prequels) with Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Paranormal Activity: The Marked Ones (2014), Paranormal Activity: The Ghost Dimension (2015) and Paranormal Activity: Next of Kin (2021).
 Paranormal Activity is parodied in A Haunted House (2013), Scary MoVie (2013) and 30 Nights of Paranormal Activity with the Devil Inside the Girl with the Dragon Tattoo (2013).